 This is the lower resolution LED panel that's more suited to pixel-art display than full-color images.
 It's easy to tell this one from the LCD panel as it has a USB port on the back, while the LCD panel does not.
+This panel comes in two sizes, pictured above is the smaller size next to an Xbox One controller.

 Installation is simple.
-Power on the Pixelcade panel, plug in its USB port into the Batocera machine, SSH into Batocera and run the following:
+Power on the Pixelcade panel and plug in its USB port into the Batocera machine: